wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-a.md

 ### Impression

-The player who controls the selected wallflower narrates their wallflowers impression in the 3rd person.
+The player who controls the selected wallflower narrates their wallflower's impression in the 3rd person.

 Describe what your wallflower pays attention to.
 What do they think?
 How do they feel about what they observed?

 Based on your wallflower's reaction do they want to join or leave the party?

+Only describe what your wallflower is thinking or feeling.

+- Your wallflower may __NOT__ take action.
+- Your wallflower may __NOT__ join or leave the party.

+Example:

 > We see Azalea alone.
 >